Introduction to Python

 10. Modules

-A module is a file containing a set of functions that you want to include in your application.
+A module is a file that contains a set of functions that you want to include in your application.

 To create a module, simply save the code you want in a file with the file extension .py

-Tip: In Jupyter notebooks (Colab is an online Jupyter notebook) if you type the
+Tip: In Jupyter notebooks (Colab is an online Jupyter notebook) if we write the character

 !

-character before a command you can execute console commands
+before a command we can execute terminal commands

-First we are going to see in which directory we are, for that we use the pwd
+First, let's see which directory we are in.
+For that, we use the pwd

 !pwd